datafolklabs/cement-gitbook/contributing.md

 **The ideal bug report would include:**

 * Bug description
-* Include the version of Python, Cement, and any dependencies in use
+* Version numbers of Python, Cement, and any dependencies in use
 * Steps to reproduce the bug
 * Code samples that show the bug in action
 * A pull request including code that: